Basic Approach to Corporate Governance

 - System for Rakuten Group to Only Engage in Appropriate Business Practices

-In order to realize unified Group management, Rakuten Group, Inc. stipulates Rakuten Group Regulations and other internal regulations dealing with company ideals, group governance, company management, risk management, compliance, etc. Regarding the execution of subsidiaries’・significant duties, Rakuten Group shall administer a system for approval and reporting to Rakuten, Inc based on the Rakuten Group Authority Table and Rakuten Group Guidelines.
+In order to realize unified Group management, Rakuten Group, Inc. stipulates Rakuten Group Regulations and other internal regulations dealing with company ideals, group governance, company management, risk management, compliance, etc. Regarding the execution of subsidiaries’・significant duties, Rakuten Group shall administer a system for approval and reporting to Rakuten Group, Inc based on the Rakuten Group Authority Table and Rakuten Group Guidelines.
 The Rakuten Group Regulations protect the independence of the subsidiaries while also creating the needed framework for business operations which is followed by the entire Rakuten Group.
 In addition, the Internal Audit Department, which is an independent organization under the Representative Director and President, ensures the appropriateness of operations by having a strong relationship with the organizational unit-in-charge of internal audit of each subsidiary and by conducting internal audits on Rakuten Group as a whole.

 - Requests from Audit & Supervisory Board Members for Employees' Assistance and Employees' Independence from Directors